Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Additional tests may be required if the physician suspects other medical problems.
 If the person has pneumonia, for instance, blood and sputum tests and cultures may be performed to determine the cause of infection.

 Using a bronchodilator can usually relieve the symptoms of asthma.
-However, patients with COPD typically have a limited response to bronchodilation.
+However, people with COPD typically have a limited response to bronchodilation.
 A bronchodilator challenge test may help distinguish between the two diseases.
-Some patients with COPD experience limited and temporary improvement in FEV1 30 to 45 minutes after inhaling medication from a metered dose inhaler.
-However, their airflow remains poor.
+Some people with COPD experience limited and temporary improvement in FEV1 30 to 45 minutes after inhaling medication from a metered dose inhaler.
+However, their airflow remains poor and response is much lower than in asthma.

 - Stage II: Shortness of breath on exertion, sputum-producing cough, some symptoms of COPD, FEV1 50% to 80% of predicted.